krishnamohanathota/DEVOPS/ansible/ReadMe.md

 The Ansible control node is where you run Ansible commands.
 The Ansible managed node is where you run Ansible playbooks.

 Inventory is a list of hosts that Ansible can connect to.
-Inventory can be static or dynamic.
+Inventory can be static or dynamic. `Node Server` and `Child` are other names for Inventory.

 ![](images/ansible-arch.png)